riveSunder/yuca/docs/evo_abio.md

 <p align="center">
 <img src="https://raw.githubusercontent.com/riveSunder/yuca/gecco_2022_pages/assets/halting_evo/evolved/gif_rando_morpho_0955.gif" width=50%>
 <br>
 This CA rule set was "unevolved" <em>i.e.</em> instead of selection for halting/persistence or halting unpredictability, fitness was assigned at random.
-Nonetheless the rule set was able to support the glider pattern shown above, evolved with the same center-of-mass and homeostasis selection mechanisms as the gliders found in evolved CA rule sets.
+Nonetheless the rule set was able to support the pseudo-glider pattern shown above, evolved with the same center-of-mass and homeostasis selection mechanisms as the gliders found in evolved CA rule sets.
 The pattern is only pseudo-stable, however, and undergoes several shape changes before breaking down.
 </p>